Beelzebub's Tales to His Grandson: Minor characters and historical figures mentioned

-Unknown words
+Neologoisms

-Throughout the book, Gurdjieff gave certain meaning to many of his original words such as Triamazikamno – law of three, Heptaparaparshinokh – law of sevenfoldness, Solioonensius – certain cosmic law, and so on.
+In the text, Gurdjieff invented many words and terms, such as Triamazikamno – law of three, Heptaparaparshinokh – law of sevenfoldness, Solioonensius – certain cosmic law, and so on.
 Whether Gurdjieff invented these words, or applied certain concepts to them is unclear.
 Many of these words have roots in modern languages, while others have roots in ancient languages.
 Another possibility is noted in Life Is Real Only Then, When 'I Am', where Gurdjieff wrote that he accidentally learned of the word Solioonensius from a Dervish.

 Gurdjieff applied these words to minor concepts, as well as some major ones.
 One of the major concepts is where Gurdjieff applies the word Hasnamuss to certain types of people.
 According to Beelzebub's Tales, Hasnamuss is a being who acquires "something" which creates certain harmful factors for himself, as well as for those around him.
 According to Gurdjieff this applies to "average people" as well as to those who are on "higher levels".

 This "something" is formed in beings as a result of the following manifestations: